nilsmango/project7III/content/buddha-machine/privacy-policy.md

 +++
-title = "Buddha Machine Privacy Policy" description = "The privacy policy for Buddha Machine" date = 2025-07-09 updated = 2025-07-09
+title = "Buddha Machine Privacy Policy" description = "Read the Buddha Machine privacy policy, including what app data is collected, shared or sold and how to contact project7III with privacy questions." date = 2025-07-09 updated = 2025-07-09
 +++